Are you introverted or extroverted? If you match the style of marketing to your personality you will achieve stronger results for your small business.

 “I get all my leads from one or two close alliance partners.”

 The more I read over the comments, the more intrigued I became.
 Because I knew many of these people, I knew a bit about their personalities and I could see their personalities reflected in their answers.
-(Disclosure time – I am MBTI accredited and have a majored in Psychology at Uni)
+(Disclosure time – I am MBTI accredited and have

 All the raging extroverts reported that they generated their best leads by face-to-face interaction and felt online marketing didn’t work.